NeblioTeam/neblio-api-lib-csharp/docs/TestnetInsightApi.md

 <a name="testnetsendtx"></a>
 # **TestnetSendTx**
-> BroadcastTxResponse TestnetSendTx (SendTxRequest body)
+> BroadcastTxResponse TestnetSendTx (SendTxRequest sendTxRequest)

 Broadcasts a signed raw transaction to the network (not NTP1 specific)